MATCHPOINTS 2026 - Resilience in a Challenged Europe

 SESSION II: How do we best move a challenged Europe forward?

-In the parallel sessions, more sector-specific perspectives on resilience have been discussed.
-In the afternoon session, we will hear perspectives from across the ecosystem: from researchers, companies, union representatives, business associations, and policy-makers on both ideas and concrete actions needed to strengthen Europe in the future.
+Having discussed sector-specific issues related to resilience in the parallel sessions, the afternoon session will present perspectives from across the resilience ecosystem: from researchers, companies, union representatives, business associations and policy-makers, who will engage with overarching ideas and specific actions required to strengthen Europe in the future.

 Introduction to the afternoon session